 seekUT is a free, online tool and website that presents data on the earnings and educational graduate outcomes from University of Texas System Institutions.
-It also offers special reports for graduates, including medical and dental students.
+It also offers special reports for graduates and medical students.
 Students and their families can use seekUT to help them make informed decisions about their education and their financial future. seekUT offers salary, debt, and jobs data all in one place.
-The tool is available on iPad and Android tablet devices using the Mobile BI app, and also on a smartphone through seekUTMobile.

-By using seekUT, students can access the median earnings of UT graduates working full time in Texas — by degree level in 400 areas of study — 1, 5, and 10 years after graduation, alongside median student loan debt.
+By using seekUT, students can access the median earnings of UT graduates working full time — by degree level in 300 areas of study — 1, 5, and 10 years after graduation, alongside median student loan debt.
 They can also see the debt-to-income ratio — the estimated monthly loan payment as a percentage of gross monthly income.

 History of seekUT

 October 2014.
-A new version of seekUT — seekUT+grad — launchs to provide data on salaries and debt of alumni who earn graduate and professional degrees.
+A new version of seekUT — seekUT+grad — launched to provide data on salaries and debt of alumni who earn graduate and professional degrees.

 September 2017.
 UT System launches the newly-designed seekUT website.

 March 2018. seekUT and U.S. Census Bureau data launch.

 March 2019. seekUT business intelligence (BI) tool redesigned and rebuilt from SAS Visual Analytics to Microsoft PowerBI.